Xilometazolină

 Zincas · Zinc Sandoz

-Medical disclaimer: the information in this guide is for informational purposes only and does not replace the advice of a physician or pharmacist.
+Medical disclaimer: the information in this guide is for informational purposes only and does not replace the advice of a doctor or pharmacist.
 For diagnosis and treatment, consult a healthcare professional.

 Search the pharmacy

-Beyond the OTC products listed above, you can also browse whole medicine and supplement categories, with prices compared across Dr. Max, Catena, Tei, HelpNet and the rest of our network.
-Category pages are in Romanian — the comparator works the same way for you.
+Beyond the OTC products listed above, you can search the comparator by active ingredient and see prices compared across Dr. Max, Catena, Tei, HelpNet and the rest of the chains in our network.

 Step by step

 Open the interactive map and grant location permission — you'll immediately see pharmacies sorted by distance, each with its opening hours and a one-tap route in Google Maps.
 If it's night or a weekend, switch on the 24/7 filter to keep only the on-call ones.
-For common cold most of the listed remedies are over the counter, so you can walk in without a prescription, but check stock and prices first to avoid wasted trips.
+For common cold most of the listed remedies are over the counter, so you can walk in without a prescription, but check stock and prices on the comparator page first to avoid wasted trips.

 If you have a preferred active ingredient (paracetamol, ibuprofen, etc.), search it in the comparator before you leave — you'll see which chain has it cheapest near you and whether it's in stock.
 For chronic prescriptions, save your favourite pharmacy in the app and turn on hours notifications — it saves unnecessary trips, especially when treatment for common cold runs over weeks.